MOP-DB Help

 If your touch device can use two finger gestures you can use them to zoom and scroll.

-Zooming a photo can allow more accuracy when tapping to set the color.
-However unzooming and scrolling after setting the color requires care to avoid changing the color again; it is important to have both fingers touch the screen at the same time.
+the color requires care to avoid changing the color again; it is important to have both fingers touch the screen at

 Swatches